enkidevs/curriculum/javascript/javascript-playground-questions/js-fibonacci-sequence/js-fibonacci-sequence.md

 ## Content

-> 👩‍💻 Your task is to write a program that:
-> - **outputs the first 15 terms of the Fibonacci sequence**
+> 👩‍💻 Your task is to write a program that **outputs the first 15 terms of the Fibonacci sequence**.

 > The Fibonacci sequence is a series of numbers where the next number is the sum of the previous two numbers.